 Is IUI right for me?

-Overall, IUI is used very frequently as a fertility treatment and many individuals and couples achieve success with this method.
+IUI is used very frequently as a fertility treatment and many individuals and couples achieve success with this method.
 It’s imperative to complete your diagnostic fertility testing prior to starting treatment so that you and your reproductive endocrinologist can come up with a plan that is right for you.

 It’s also important to note that some insurance companies mandate a set number of IUI cycles prior to advancing to IVF.
 This can affect your treatment plan if insurance is covering part or all of your expenses.
 If you are an Illume Fertility patient, ask your Insurance & Billing Advocate for assistance in determining whether this is the case for you.

-Whether you start with IUI treatment or utilize other technologies offered by your fertility practice, it’s important to have a Care Team that always has your best interests at heart.
+Whether you start with IUI treatment or utilize other technologies offered by your fertility practice, it’s important to find a Care Team that always has your best interests at heart.
 This is a major step toward your family-building success, and we can’t wait to help you get there!

 Monica Moore is a board-certified Advanced Practice Nurse Practitioner, nurse educator and health coach who has been caring for patients at Illume Fertility for over 20 years.
 She is also the founder and lead educator at Fertile Health, LLC.
 Monica is passionate about taking care of the whole patient, believing in the importance of integrating comprehensive care.
 She has a special interest in PCOS and combating weight bias with education and advocacy.